-Elementary majors complete early field experiences during Blocks I and II.
-They do 8 weeks of student teaching during both Blocks III and IV.
-Secondary do early field experiences during Blocks I, II and III and 16 weeks of student teaching during Block IV.
-We are transiting into having more faculty provide the supervision during student teaching than in the past when adjuncts served as coaches.
+All teacher education candidates complete early field experiences during Blocks I, II, and III.
+They do 16 weeks of student teaching during Block IV.
+Cohorts of candidates are places in partnership schools for their clincial experiences for the early childhood and elementary programs.
+The EPP is transiting into having more faculty provide the supervision during student teaching than in the past when adjuncts served as coaches.